JohnRising/docs/docs/introduction/contract-addresses.md

 sidebar_position: 6
 title: Reference EIP-4337 contract addresses
 sidebar_label: Contract Addresses
-description: Find the latest official ERC-4337 contract addresses, such as the EntryPoint, on all EVM networks.
+description: Find the latest official ERC-4337 contract addresses, such as the EntryPoint, on all EVM networks and testnets.
 ---

 # Contract Addresses